A First Timer's Guide To Disneyland Paris

 • Soak in the atmosphere.
 A big part of what makes Disneyland Paris special is the atmosphere.
 So make sure to grab a seat near the castle, pull out a mickey shaped snack and soak in the atmosphere.
 It's something a lot of visitors don't think to do, but we always make time to appreciate where we are.

 • Watch Disney Stars On Parade.
 If you like the characters and parades, make sure to set some time aside to watch Disney Stars on Parade.
-Whilst not our favourite Disney Parade, the energy of the performers is great, the music is catchy and there are some rare characters too.
+The energy of the performers is great, the music is catchy and there are some rare characters too.
 To see the route the parade takes through the park click here

 • Ride Attractions Exclusive To Disneyland Paris.
 Aside from the Disney classic rides, Disneyland Paris is home to some exclusive attractions which cannot be found in any other Disney Park including: Crush's Coaster, Alice's Curious Labyrinth, Casey Jnr, Indiana Jones and The Temple of Peril, RC Racer & (until recently) Ratatouille: The Adventure.

 • Ride Attractions That Have A Unique Paris Twist.
 Disneyland Paris has added a unique twist to some popular park attractions and are well worth experiencing for yourself.
-For example, Phantom Manor (Paris' version of Haunted Mansion) underwent refurbishment in 2019 and now has a different backstory and extra scenes compared to it's American counterpart.
-Star Wars Hyperspace Mountain is a more intense, star wars themed version of Space Mountain.
-This version has a Star Wars overlay, an intense launch sequence, inversions and corkscrews and is very different (and most people say better) ride.
+For example, Phantom Manor (Paris's version of Haunted Mansion) underwent refurbishment in 2019 and now has a different backstory and extra scenes compared to its American counterpart.
+Star Wars Hyperspace Mountain is a more intense, Star Wars themed version of Space Mountain.
+This version has a Star Wars overlay, an intense launch sequence, inversions and corkscrews and is very different (some may say better) ride.

 • Enjoy A Meal At One Of The Themed Restaurants.
 Disneyland Paris knows how to theme a restaurant, so make sure to include at least one Disney restaurant to your itinerary.
 Bistrot Chez Rémy and Captain Jack's - Restaurant des Pirates are 2 of our favourite themed table service restaurants.
 If you're a Lion King fan, make sure to enjoy a quick service meal at Hakuna Matata or if you're looking for a 50's diner feel, make sure to check out Annette's.
 There are so many themed restaurants at Disneyland Paris to choose from.
 A full list of all the restaurants across the resort can be found here

 • Watch Disneyland Paris' Most Popular Shows.
 The shows Disneyland Paris have on at the moment are fantastic and have even won awards for their production value.
-The "Dream...and Shine Brighter" show, Mickey and the Magician and The Lion King: Rhythms of the Pride Lands are all completely different and incredible!
+Together: A Pixar Musical, Mickey and the Magician and The Lion King: Rhythms of the Pride Lands are all completely different and incredible!
 And as with the other Disney Parks around the world, all shows and entertainment within the parks are included in the price of your ticket.

 • Get A Good Spot To Watch The Fireworks.
 A trip to any Disney Park isn't complete without watching the fireworks.
-Disney Illuminations combines fireworks with water effects and projections on the Sleeping Beauty castle.
-If you're visiting in 2022, you'll want to find your spot on Mainstreet USA early to watch the special drone pre-show, Disney D-Light, part of the special 30th anniversary celebrations.
+Disney Tales of Magic is an incredible new show which combines fireworks with drones, water effects and projections on the Sleeping Beauty castle along the buildings on Main Street USA.

 Restaurants & Dining.